Search This Blog

 Day 5 Dingle Peninsula

-Day 5 in Ireland had us change up the day a little bit.
-Instead of heading out in the morning for an adventure, we had a slow day around the resort.
-We rented bikes from the resort and headed out to the playground in town and spent some time in Killarney with the plan to head out on an adventure in the afternoon.
+Day 5 in Ireland had us change up the routine a little bit.
+Instead of heading out in the morning for an adventure, we had a slow day around the town.
+We rented bikes from the resort, headed out to the playground in town, and spent some time in Killarney with the plan to head out on an adventure in the afternoon.
 There was something special about the change in pace, the slow start to the day followed by a bit of adventure in the evening.
+No one had to be ready by a certain time and the kids had a chance to play before getting into the car.

 I read that Dingle Peninsula (and the smaller part of the peninsula Slea Head drive) is a beautiful part of Ireland and one of the best scenic drives.
-Scenic drives can be tough with kids, longer times in the car but with a lot of options to get out of the car and stretch your legs (and a lot of in and out of car seats which comes with its own set of headaches and tears).
-Traveling with kids means a lot of "less is more" so we decided to shorten the drive and do a few spots on the peninsula instead of the entire 58 mile loop.
+Scenic drives can be tough with kids with longer times in the car.
+While a lot of options to get out of the car and stretch your legs help, it's a lot of in and out of car seats which comes with its own set of headaches and tears.
+Traveling with kids means a lot of "less is more" so we decided to shorten the drive and do a few spots on the southern part of the peninsula instead of the entire 58 mile loop.

 Monday, July 7, 2025